pyoncord/Bunny/README.md

 ### Bunny vs. Pyoncord
 Pyoncord and Bunny are completely different mods.
-[Pyoncord](https://github.com/pyoncord/pyoncord) is my very own WIP mod, while Bunny is... simply a Vendetta fork.
-Bunny is put under Pyoncord branding following my initial plan, which was to eventually merge these codebases into one (sounds insane, I know).
+[Pyoncord](https://github.com/pyoncord/pyoncord) is my very own WIP mod, while Bunny is my own iteration of Vendetta.
+The current plan is to supersede Pyoncord with this project, so I have been directing more attention toward this one.

 ### Discord server?
-I have created [Pyoncord's server](https://discord.gg/XjYgWXHb9Q) for support and announcements, but getting support through GitHub issues is much preferable.
+I have created [Pyoncord's server](https://discord.gg/XjYgWXHb9Q) for announcements and support, but getting support through GitHub issues is much preferable.
 > [!NOTE]
 > It's worth noting that I'm not so much of an active Discord user myself.
 With me being a loner, even managing a dead Discord server would be tough.

 ### Progress?
-Bunny is a side project that I work on for fun.
-I don’t have any intention to compete with other forks/client mods *(cough Revenge cough)* especially since I receive lack of support or encouragement from others.
-Bunny will go at its own pace and you may not get the same level of support as other mods.
+Bunny will try not to seriously compete with other client mods.
+Bunny is lacking *a lot* of help so if you're interested, you might want to check out [#Contributing](#contributing) to see what you could do with this project!

 ## Installing

 ## Android

 ### Root
-If you are rooted, you can directly load Bunny through [PyonXposed](https://github.com/pyoncord/pyonxposed), a module dedicated to inject Bunny.
+If you are rooted, you can directly load Bunny through [PyonXposed](https://github.com/pyoncord/pyonxposed), the Xposed module dedicated to inject Bunny.

 ### Non-root
 You can inject [PyonXposed](https://github.com/pyoncord/pyonxposed) through [Vendetta Manager](https://github.com/vendetta-mod/VendettaManager).